From Bangkok to Krabi: 4 Best Ways to Get There

 Boats leave from a number of piers in Krabi and offer different levels of service and comfort.
 Ferries take about two hours to reach the Phi Phi islands.
 The ferries are comfortable and offer air-conditioned travel, as well as a sundeck for those who prefer open views of the sea, plus a stall to buy food and drinks.
 High-speed catamarans take around 90 minutes for the same trip–and while saving some time is nice, you have fewer chances to walk around and enjoy the trip, since high speeds mean more bouncing on the water and the need to sit down.

 While it's possible to arrive in Krabi and get a ferry ticket there, you can also buy a combination ticket that includes a bus to Krabi and a ferry to the islands.
 During high season, ferries to popular islands like Koh Phi Phi get very crowded, and you might have to wait for a while to find available space in one.
 To avoid delays, it might be better to make a reservation online in advance.

 More Related Articles on PlanetWare.com

 Explore Bangkok: If you have time in Bangkok before heading out to other destinations, spend some time seeing the sites with our article on the Top-Rated Tourist Attractions in Bangkok.
-If you haven't yet figured out your accommodation situation, see our article on Where to Stay in Bangkok: Best Areas & Hotels.